The school holidays are upon us and so far, it has been lovely clear sunny weather, despite a bit of a chill about.

 Then I got a bit carried away…

-I made the bases of the bottles into little trays for my paper seed pots.
-I made a funnel for my twine.
-I cut up a heap of plant markers.
-There was only a little bit of plastic left to sweep up and deposit back into the recycling bin.
+When I was all done, there was only a little bit of plastic left to sweep up and deposit back into the recycling bin.

 The kids can lose them, bury them, toss them in the composter and it’s not going to be the end of the world.
-If they break, they go back into the recycling bin.
+If the tools break, they go back into the recycling bin.

 Garden tools for everyone!